 Nancy Clancy Series

-If your daughter loved Fancy Nancy books, she might enjoy the next step up – Nancy Clancy.
+If your daughter loved Fancy Nancy books like mine did (see her sixth birthday party!), she might enjoy the next step up – Nancy Clancy.
 These are cute mystery stories perfect for girls.
 Caroline enjoyed these books.

 Trixie Belden Mysteries